vahidsafarifard/MOF-CO2-Regime-Analysis/README.md

 Li et al. asked: "What predicts uptake across all conditions?"
 Answer: pressure.

 I asked: "At MY operating pressure, what matters?"
-Answer: it depends on the pressure.
+Answer: It depends on the pressure.
+In Low P, Choose Cu or Ni MOFs, and in High P, just pick the highest surface area MOF.

 Neither question is wrong.
 They serve different purposes.